 Security first.
 Fighting hackers / scammers / fraudsters is not easy. https://t.co/Bm0FVXt98x

 This shows that there isn’t any lack of intent on the part of the exchange.
 It’s just that the efforts were just not enough.
 And if efforts by a company as big as Binance are not enough, then they’d never be.

-Legendary finance expert and the Master of Investments, Warren Buffet recently lashed Bitcoin for being useless and compared it with a button of his suit, which has very limited use.
+Legendary finance expert and the Master of Investments, Warren Buffett recently lashed Bitcoin for being useless and compared it with a button of his suit, which has very limited use.
 One other thing Buffett stated, which is worth noting is that cryptocurrencies are not secure and have too many frauds, which, though hurting, seems to be true.

 Nonetheless, the only positive thing coming out of the whole incident is the unity among the crypto space.
 TRON CEO, Justin Sun offered to deposit the entire 7000 BTC by his own on the platform.
 However, Changpeng Zhao, Binance CEO, declined the proposal politely.

 Thanks for the support, really appreciate it.
 But currently no need.
 We will cover the loss from the #SAFU fund, there is enough.
 We are hurt, but not broke.